ballen1331/Ben_Allen_Portfolio/Estimating Value in College Athletics/README.md

 • Dataset of 1073 individual college football seasons for power 5 teams (2006-2015), with attributes about recruiting, future NFL draft status, scheduling, team points, and entertainment scores, seeking to gain insight into the factors that influence financial success of a college football program

 • Specifically, the goal is to isolate the recruiting and NFL draft metrics in an attempt to quantify the monetary equivalent of an elite college football player

+• Only 2015 data was used in this analysis

 ### Model Results and Conclusions: